|WWW.SEABEAN.COM HOME PAGE||SEA-BEAN GUIDE MAIN PAGE||E-MAIL Contact Info|

 It is this mark that gives the bean the name "Crucifix Bean" and why the bean has a deep religious significance for some who find it.

-The Fabulous Mary's Bean - A "Wayne's Word" website
+The Fabulous Mary's Bean - A "Wayne's Word" website (documents plants growing in Golfito, Costa Rica)

 A record of drift to Porthcothan Beach on the north Cornish coast